Justin-Insight/mymindteam.com/content/blog/adult-adhd-comprehensive-assessment.md

 seo:
   page_title: Adult ADHD Comprehensive Assessment
   meta_description: >-
-    DHD can be diagnosed at any age, but this diagnosis is neurodevelopmental– which means it is a result of differences in brain structure and functioning that have been present since early childhood.
+    ADHD can be diagnosed at any age, but this diagnosis is neurodevelopmental– which means it is a result of differences in brain structure and functioning that have been present since early childhood.
   featured_image: /adhd-testing-on-desk.jpg